First Sign That Hunting Season Is Near - (1) Hunting North Of The Orange River

 Photo shared by Londolozi Blog

-It has been a good raining season and as we speak there is convergence of moist air flowing in from the Mozambiqan Channel and an unstable upper atmosphere, and late season rain has been coming down for two days.
-Habitat all over is in excellent condition and the new prodigy all over the Mpumalangha, Limpopo, and North West Provinces for all the species has been very good.
-That sustains the reports that wildlife all over is in excellent condition and meat hunters will get good weights for their money.
+It has been a good raining season but as we speak there is no convergence of moist air flowing in from the Mozambiqan Channel and a stable upper atmosphere associated with a massive, low gradient high pressure systen is hanging over Southern Africa.
+The late season rains will make a final apearance from February to April.
+The seasonal rain was on time and sufficient, so habitat all over is in excellent condition and the new arrivals of all species all over the Mpumalangha, Limpopo, and North West and Northern Cape Provinces Provinces for all the species has been very good.
+That sustains the reports that wildlife all over is in excellent condition and meat hunters will get good weights for their money duringthe wintter hunting season.

-Hunters book their stays for a Friday and Saturday night and mostly arriving at 07H00 on the Friday morning.
-Such excursions are self catering but the ranch will have coffee and rusks for the arrivals and the property rules are handed out.
-Then first order of the day is to demonstrate the scope zero: two shots into the 2" bull at 100 meter.
-Last shot on game is at 1 hour before sunset on Saturday, while un Sunday the carcasses are loaded from the refrigerator room, the balance of the costs paid and the hunters are free to go.
-The age old tradition of no hunting on Sundays is still adhered to.
+Hunters typically book their stays for a Friday, Saturday and Sunday night and most arrive at 07H00 on the Friday morning.
+Such excursions are self catering but the ranch will have coffee and rusks for the arrivals and the hunting rules and lay of the land are discussed.
+First order of the day is to demonstrate the scope zero: two shots into the 2" bull at 50 metres -preferrably 0.5" - 1" above zero.
+Last shot on game is at 3 hours before sunset on Sunday.
+Early Monday morning the carcasses are loaded from the refrigerator room, the balance of the costs are paid and the hunters are free to go.
 Except for eland, local game prices are per individual animal according to age, and fatter means lower per kg cost for the meat.

 The base line of Nature Conservation in South Africa since the 1960s has been exactly that - "Nature Conservation" and not conservation of certain species.
 That means that the first and foremost priority has been habitat protection by ensuring that game numbers never exceed about 70% of what the habitat can sustain in times of drought.
 If there is one thing that landowners fear more than drought it is overgrazing, and that is why sustainable hunting is such a high priority and a way of life for many city dwellers.